mariam138/ultimate-ateez-quiz/README.md

 I realised that having the index for options as "0" was causing the loop to create three buttons with the first answer in the options array.
 Changing it to [i] allowed it to create three buttons each with three different options.

-4. After creating the buttons, I wanted to add click events to them all to create a *"CheckAnswer"* function.
+3. After creating the buttons, I wanted to add click events to them all to create a *"CheckAnswer"* function.
 When I declared the **"optionButtons"** variable outside of the **"createOptions"** function and logged the node list to the console, it gave a length of 0.
 I realised that this was because the separate option buttons were being created inside the function, giving them **function scope**.
-By declaring **"optionButton"** as an empty variable *outside* the **"createOptions"** function, this allowed it to have a global scope.
-Logging the array of the option buttons to the console then worked, giving a length of 3.
+Instead, I created the button elements in the HTML and left them empty.
+This allowed the event handler to work.

-5. To allow the user to only have the option of clicking one of the option buttons, I added `{once:true}` to the event handler.
+4. To allow the user to only have the option of clicking one of the option buttons, I added `{once:true}` to the event handler.
 However, after adding the exit and next buttons underneath the quiz, this feature seemed to also affect these buttons, even though the click event was only on the **options-area div**.
 So when clicking on the exit button first, then going back into the quiz from the modal, none of the option buttons were responding to the click event again.
-To stop this, I added **"e.stopPropagation()"** to the click events for the **exitModalButton** and **continueQuizButton**.
+To stop this, I instead used the **"disabled"** attribute with javascript, applied only to the option buttons.

-6. When looping through the quiz questions, whenever the correct answer was clicked, rather than the score increasing by 1 , it would increase by the index of the question number.
-When logging the text for the clicked button and the corresponding correct answer, these both matches, but the console continued to log them an increasing number of times each question.
+5. When looping through the quiz questions, whenever the correct answer was clicked, rather than the score increasing by 1 , it would increase by the index of the question number.
+When logging the text for the clicked button and the corresponding correct answer, these both matched, but the console continued to log them an increasing number of times each question.
 This was why the score was increasing exponentially.
 This turned out to be because I had accidentally added multiple event listeners to the option buttons.
 To fix this, one event listener with the function **checkAnswer** was defined and declared outside of any functions created so that it was only called once.

 ## Credits